fourward-thinking/fourward-thinking.github.io/index.md

   <img src="mockups/user-badges.png" alt="User Badges Page" />

 * **Notifications Page:**
-  Where users can configure their notification preferences, including the option to mute notifications based on course commitments or personal time.
+  Users can configure their notification preferences, including the option to mute notifications based on course commitments or personal time.

 * **ICS Courses List:**
   Where users can view a list of all available ICS courses, as well as those who are taking or have taken said courses.